Top Mobile Ad Networks (2020)

 You can run CPA, CPC, CPM, and CPI campaigns targeting global markets on iOS and Android platforms with Startapp.

 Personal.ly has an SDK that offers interactive advertisements for developers.
-The ad network supports these ad formats:
+The ad network supports multiple formats:

 - Rich Media